steerpike92/pleistocene/README.md

 My main concern right now though is building a simple world climate model.

-(Note, I don't actually commit directly to master (as I commit this edit directly to master), it just looks like that because I only have one development branch because I'm so lone.ly)
+(Note, I don't actually commit directly to master (as I commit this edit directly to master), it just looks like that because I only have one development branch.)

 =============================
 TILE MAP